rubymorillo/pocket-ux-list/README.md

 # The Pocket UX List 🗂
-A small, but formidable, list of UX-related resources that I've personally used and like.
-Created for people interested in learning more about various UX concepts.
+A small, but formidable, list of UX-related resources for people interested in learning more about various UX concepts.
+Tested and tried by Stephanie Morillo.

 ---